top of page

 Play .mid Song Charts (Uni)

-VRUDS supports .chart song charts, but you can still play .mid if you want here is how.
-Convert the .mid chart to a .chart file using the free chart editor Moonscraper.
+VRUDS supports .chart song charts, but you can still play .mid with a east convert process using Moonscraper.
 Any .mid song chart can be converted quickly for free in under 10 seconds with 1 click.
 Open the .mid chart in Moonscraper application on your PC.
-Once the file is loaded into Moonscraper.
+Once you load the .mid file in Moonscraper.

 Click...
 FILE > EXPORT